- Home

 - control the spread of the cancer

-Radiation therapy needs to be strong to kill the cancer in your body, and sometimes it can affect how you look and feel during the treatment.
+Radiation therapy needs to be strong to destroy the cancer.
+Sometimes it affects how you look and feel during the treatment.
+Your doctor will tell you what side effects you may have.
+Most side effects get better in 4 to 6 weeks.